 Basically, this means you can do just about anything with your SNO site by creating something interactive elsewhere and embedding that content directly on your site without having to upload it and take up space.

-A classic example of this is adding a video.
-The common practice is to upload your video to a service like Youtube or Vimeo.
+A classic example of this is adding an interactive infographic.
+A common practice is to create that infographic within a platform like Canva or infogr.am.
 Once done, the service then gives you the option to share your media.
 Included in those sharing options is the option to Embed.
 Copy the long embed code provided and go back to your SNO site to paste it somewhere like in a story or a widget.